mendix/docs/content/en/docs/refguide/modeling/integration/rest-binary.md

 If you uploaded a PNG, you should actually see the image displayed!

-## 5 Retrieve Files with REST {#retrieve-files}
+## 3 Consume Files with REST {#retrieve-files}

-You can implement an API client in your app that will retrieve binary files and store them in a `FileDocument` entity.
+You can implement an API client in your app that will retrieve binary files from any published REST service, from a Mendix app or anywhere else, and store them in a `FileDocument` entity.

 1. Right-click on the **File Explorer** and select **Add module**, then rename it as **CMSClient**.